-Dr. Hubert studied medicine at Cornell University and is a practising dermatologist in the USA.
-He has more than 20 years of clinical experience in medical and surgical dermatology.
+Dr. Steven Hubert studied medicine at Cornell University and is a senior medical and surgical dermatologist with more than 20 years of clinical experience in the US.

-He takes us through the 20 questions you should ask before you go ahead with laser tattoo removal.
-These questions should help you understand the treatments and removal process generally, as well as a way to sense check you’re getting the best possible expertise, with the best possible technology.
-If you’re not sure where to begin, take a look at our guides before you dive in.
+He takes us through the 20 questions you should ask before going ahead with laser tattoo removal.
+These queries for your consultant should help you understand the removal process and check that you’re getting the best possible expertise and technology.

 1. What results can I achieve?